1 John 3:15 “Everyone hating his brother is a murderer; and you know that any murderer does not have eternal life abiding in him.”

 —His moral law is a guide

-——-The conviction of sin becomes more apparent the closer we walk with Him.
+The conviction of sin becomes more apparent the closer His people walk with Him.

-The church is a means of strength for the one too weak to stand.
+The church is also a means of strength for the one too weak to stand.

-It is imperative we have brothers and sisters in Christ by which we can confide.
-Those who can pray for us and with us, who show us the grace and strength that comes with our position in Christ and hold us accountable to the standards we desire to espouse are the means by which we grow.
+It is imperative we have brothers and sisters in Christ by which we can confide, those who can pray for us and with us, who show us grace and strength and hold us accountable to the standards of God’s holiness.

-The key to overcoming is by not isolating yourself in shame.
-The enemy wants you to think you are the only one on earth with this problem…..but you are not!
+The key to overcoming is by not isolating in shame.
+The enemy wants us to think we are the only one on earth with this problem…..it is a lie!

 If I were to meet with 25 people in prison or 25 people in a church, and we were real with each other, you would find that we are all going through the same difficulties in life.

-To walk in the freedom that Jesus purchased is for you is to set your mind on things above, not on the things of this earth—-submitting to God’s strength and trusting in His provision, when you do this, you will never be disappointed because He is always faithful.
+To walk in the freedom that Jesus purchased is to set our mind on things above, not on the things of this earth—-submitting to God’s strength and trusting in His provision will never bring disappointment—He is always faithful.